Accounts

 - Explicit Password Expiry Date - If set, takes effect instead of the Days Before Passwords Expire configuration setting.
 (The Password Never Expires option below takes precedence over the others.)

 - Allowed IP Addresses - An IP address or range that the user must log on from unless they log onto the server locally.
-(Available in Dundas BI 8 and higher.)

 - Active Project - The active project for the user account.